ClementNerma/NightOS/docs/technical/file-formats.md

 The filesystems can be encrypted individually.
 The whole storage can also be encrypted.

-They have multiple purposes: store encrypted files, virtual filesystem for sandboxed applications, etc.
+They have multiple purposes: store encrypted files, virtual filesystems for sandboxed applications, etc.

 Virtual storage files have the `.vts` extension and are opened using [Locky](../applications/locky.md).